Skirkp18/Employee_Database_Manager/README.md

 ![GitHub](https://img.shields.io/github/downloads/Skirkp18/Employee_Database_Manager/total) ![GitHub](https://img.shields.io/github/languages/top/Skirkp18/Employee_Database_Manager) ![GitHub](https://img.shields.io/badge/license-MIT-green?style=flat)

 ## Description
-This is a basic node.js application that allows a user to manage a databse of employees.
+This is a basic node.js application that allows a user to manage a database of employees, roles and departments.
+This program allows you to add, remove and edit current employees.
+It also lets you view all employees as well as all employees by department or role.
+You can also add a new role or department for employees.
 ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)